ga-wdi-boston/python-vs-ruby-study/study.md

 ## Lists (Kinda like arrays)

 It's important to note a list is not an array.
-It looks like an array, acts like an array but an array in Pyton is a module that concerns itself with effiency.
+It looks like an array, acts like an array but an array in Python is a module that concerns itself with efficiency.

 We'll stick with lists, they are similar to the array type we have used in both Javascript and Ruby.

-Take a look at how we make a list and append things in Python, it should look familar to how we did things in Ruby:
+Take a look at how we make a list and append things in Python, it should look familiar to how we did things in Ruby:

 ```py
  cat_list = []